Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

-INTRODUCTION AND SURNAMES FAMILY HISTORIES AND PHOTOS MY FAMILY FLAHERTY PHOTOS FLAHERTY PHOTOS (2) ZIMMERMAN PHOTOS ZIMMERMAN PHOTOS (2) ZIMMERMAN PHOTOS (3) KEYS PHOTOS OTHER FAMILY PHOTOS OBITUARIES CENSUS RECORDS CENSUS RECORDS (2) SOCIAL SECURITY NUMBERS FAMILY HEADSTONES FAMILY HEADSTONES (2) MARRIAGE RECORDS LINKS AND GUESTBOOK CONTACT ME DEATH CERTIFICATES FAMILY HEADSTONES 3
+INTRODUCTION AND SURNAMES FAMILY HISTORIES AND PHOTOS MY FAMILY FLAHERTY PHOTOS FLAHERTY PHOTOS (2) ZIMMERMAN PHOTOS ZIMMERMAN PHOTOS (2) ZIMMERMAN PHOTOS (3) KEYS PHOTOS PATTON PHOTOS FLAHERTY OBITS KEYS OBITS ZIMMERMAN OBITS CENSUS RECORDS CENSUS RECORDS (2) SOCIAL SECURITY NUMBERS FAMILY HEADSTONES FAMILY HEADSTONES (2) FAMILY HEADSTONES 3 DEATH CERTIFICATES MARRIAGE RECORDS LINKS AND GUESTBOOK CONTACT ME

 He held a certificat of welding from the State of Wyoming.
 He moved to Okmulgee from Wyoming 27 years ago.
 He was of the Pentecostal faith and was active in Senior Citizen activities.
 He was preceded in death by his parents, five brothers, two sisters, and 14 half-brothers and sisters.